fcamilleri22/dots/README.md

 # Frank's Personal Work Environment
 Psst... looking for the user manual/cheatsheet?
-It's right [here.](CHEATS.md)
+It's right [here.](CHEATS.md) Wondering about how this works, what's in it, and other "frequently asked" questions?
+Right [here.](FAQ.md)
 ## What is this?
 `dots` is my collection of configuration files and scripts for setting up my personal software development environment/interface using a fresh **Manjaro i3 Community Edition** installation as a base.